 There are few blessings without a curse hidden inside, nor curses without a whiff of blessing.
 Like most things, it’s a matter of how you look at it.

 In this article your humble servant will attempt to shed more light on the ancient “Mystery of Steel.”

 This story does not begin on a dark Scottish moor, nor on a foggy London night in a drawing room with the door inexplicably locked from the inside concealing bloody mayhem splattered across intricately carved linenfold oak paneling; Rather, it begins in an ordinary woodworking shop.
 And it goes something like this.

 The Brittle Edge

 The curtain rises on a humble detached workshop where, unbeknownst to our victim, an erstwhile woodworker we shall call “Woody,” dastardly events are about to unfold (cue the deep, ominous music).
-It’s really just an old dilapidated garage, but it’s Woody’s kingdom and he is master here, or so he imagines.
+It’s really just an old dilapidated garage, but it’s Woody’s kingdom and he is master here, or so his bench cat allows him to imagine.
 He’s expecting us, so we’ll just go on in.

 Make sure the door is firmly closed behind you now; It tends to stick and Woody’s bench dog loves to jet out and root around in the neighbor’s garbage.
-No need to solve the mystery of why they call the fuzzy little leg-humper “Stinky.” (ツ)
+No mystery about why they call the fuzzy little leg-humper “Stinky.” (ツ)